iamkroot/trakt-scrobbler/README.md

 The config is stored in [YAML](https://yaml.org) format.
 Most parameters have default values, stored in [`config_default.yaml`](trakt_scrobbler/config_default.yaml).
 You can use the `config` command to override the alues.

+*   `general.enable_notifs`: (Default: `true`) Enable notifications after successful scrobbles.
+*   `fileinfo`:
-*   `fileinfo.whitelist`: (List of folder path strings | Default: `[]` aka Allow all)
+    * `whitelist`: (List of folder path strings | Default: `[]` aka Allow all)
         *   List of directories you want to be scanned for shows or movies.
         *   If empty, all files played in the player are scanned.
         *   You can prevent the program from scanning all played files if your shows and movies are located in fixed directories.
         *   If possible you should use this option to minimize traffic on the Trakt API.
-*   `fileinfo.include_regexes`: (Default: `{movie = [], episode = []}`)
+    *   `include_regexes`: (Default: `{movie = [], episode = []}`)
         *   If you find that the default module for identifying media info ([guessit](https://github.com/guessit-io/guessit)) is misidentifying some titles, you can specify the regex for that file path.
         *   The regex should have posix-like path, and not Windows' `\` to separate directories.
         *   The minimum required information is the title of the file, and episode number in the case of TV Shows.
 If season is not found, it defaults to 1.
         *   Mainly useful for Anime since they don't follow the season convention.
+*   `players`:
-*   `players.monitored`: (List of player names)
-    Specify players which are to be monitored for scrobbling.
+    *   `monitored`: (List of player names | Default: `[]`) Specify players which are to be monitored for scrobbling.
+    *   `skip_interval`: (Default: `5`) Min percent jump to consider for scrobbling to trakt.
+Useful when you skip ahead a few seconds, and don't want to spam the trakt API.
     *   Other player specific parameters: For most installations, you won't have to fiddle with these as the app can automatically read the settings of the players and extract the necessary values.
+*   `backlog`:
+    *   `clear_interval`: (Default: `1800` i.e., 30 minutes) How often the app should try to sync previously failed scrobbles with trakt.
+    *   `expiry`: (Default: `2592000` i.e., 30 days) The maximum time an item can remain in the backlog.

 ## TODO